SaeedAhmedMahin/todoApp/README.md

 ## Database Schema

-The application relies on a `todos` table in Supabase with the following structure:
+The application relies on a `todo` table in Supabase with the following structure:

   - `id`: `int8` (Primary Key)
   - `description`: `text` (The task content)